ZachBarrett-3/Masters-Project/README.md

 The code in this repository accompanies my research paper `Barrett_Final_Draft.pdf`.
 The primary objective with this repository is to provide transparency and reproducibility for the results presented in this paper.
 By sharing this code, I hope to encourage and inspire further research into the field of predictive medicine.

+## Project Abstract

+Pneumonia is a leading cause for admission to intensive care units (ICUs).
+Critically ill patients suffering from lung diseases often require endotracheal intubation to assist or regulate their breathing.
+Equipping healthcare professionals with accurate predictions of intubation likelihood leads to better anticipation critical events, more effective allocation medical resources, and improved patient outcomes.
+This paper evaluates traditional methods, such as decision trees, as well as deep learning models, including long short-term memory (LSTM) networks, in predicting the likelihood of intubation among ICU patients with pneumonia.
+We utilize medical data sourced from the MIMIC-III database.
+Specifically, we extract the vital signs recorded during the initial four hours following patients’ admission to the hospital.
+By focusing on this critical time frame, we aim to capture early indicators and patterns that may be informative for predicting the need for intubation among pneumonia patients in the ICU.

 ## Database Access

 Before running the code in this repository, you will need to gain access to the [MIMIC-III Clinical Database](https://physionet.org/content/mimiciii/1.4/).
 Access to the database requires completing a brief training and accepting to a data privacy agreement.
 Once you are credentialed, you can request access to the database through your physionet account.
 There are multiple methods to connect to the MIMIC-III database, two of which are through AWS or BigQuery.
 During the course of this project, I constructed my own local SQL database using files downloaded from physionet.